PreviousView allNext

 How much is my property worth?
 What is its market value today?
 How much can I sell it for?
 These are common questions for property owners.
 A lot of us visit these websites to check property market values, see sales history, and get quick info about a property.
 This helps us find out the price of a nearby property or research before buying.
 However, many of these websites offer much more information.
 The best part is that all the ones we will explore are free to use!

 The main thing you will find on all these sites is the valuation estimates.
 I will explain more about these later.
 It is crucial to remember that these are just estimates made by a formula.
 So, they may not show real values.
-If you’re looking into insurance, do not mix these up with the sum insured amount, which I will discuss soon.
-The process behind these estimates is mostly kept secret.
-However, it usually uses sales data, council valuations, and recent market trends.
-Hot tip: Understanding property values is just the first step.
-Curious about average house insurance costs in New Zealand?
-Check out this detailed breakdown help plan your budget.
+If you’re looking into insurance, do not confuse these with the sum insured amount.
+The process behind these estimates is mostly kept under wraps but typically relies on sales data, council valuations, and market trends.

 Embedded asset